lapce/lapce-docs/get-started/remote-development.md

 # Remote Development

 Lapce has a remote development feature, which you can connect Lapce to a remote machine via SSH.
 After connecting to the remote machine, all the plugins, and commands will be run from the remote machine.
-You would have exactly the same experience as if you were working a local workspace, without feeling any differences.&#x20;
+You would have exactly the same experience as if you were working a local workspace, without feeling any differences.

 To use it, click the blue remote icon on the top left

 <figure><img src="../.gitbook/assets/remote_ssh_button.png" alt=""><figcaption></figcaption></figure>

-&#x20;It will pop up the input box for you to put in the SSH connection details.
+It will pop up the input box for you to put in the SSH connection details.
 You can use the hostname you configured in your `~/.ssh/config`

 <figure><img src="../.gitbook/assets/remote_ssh_palette.png" alt=""><figcaption></figcaption></figure>